Church of Mary: History

 The church dates to the early 5th century, a time when the city of Ephesus achieved prominence as the site of the First Council of Ephesus (the third Ecumenical Council) in 431.
 The building may have been constructed specifically for that third Ecumenical Council (called in November 430, opened in June 431), during which the title of for the Mother of God was declared orthodox.
 The latest archaeological evidence suggests that the structure was built on the ruins of an earlier Roman basilica-like building abandoned around the 3rd century, known as the "Hall of the Muses".
 One tradition regards the Church of Mary (or its predecessor in Ephesus) as the earliest known Christian church dedicated to the Virgin Mary.

 Around 500, the Ephesians expanded this church into a monumental cathedral, whose apse and pillars partially still stand today on the site.

-The church served as a cathedral and as the seat of the Bishop of Ephesus throughout Late Antiquity.
+It served as the seat of the Bishop of Ephesus throughout Late Antiquity.

 An inscription in the Church of Mary indicates there was an even more-ancient synagogue in Ephesus.